0chain/zboxcli/README.md

 ### Get

-Use `get` command to get the information about the allocation like total size of the allocation, used size, number of challenges and the result of that, etc.
+Use `get` command to get the information about the allocation such as total size , used size, number of challenges and challenges passed/failed/open/redeemed.

 #### Usage